GeoHistoricalData/gallipy/README.md

 Gallipy implements pythonic Monades, as described in [this awesome article](https://www.toptal.com/javascript/option-maybe-either-future-monads-js) by Alexey Karasev.
 Monades Either/Maybe and Future are extensively used by gallipy.

+**Folder /scripts** provides simple and convenient scripts to download PDFs from ARK strings or Bibtex entries.

 **Example of use #1**

 Download the first 10 views of the document with ark id `ark:/12148/btv1b90017179` in PDF format and save it on the disk.